SIHI Uganda at Makerere University

 In 2019, SIHI Uganda is focusing on building partnerships.
 We are looking for individuals and organisations who share our vision and have diverse experience in advancing innovation in health.
 We are establishing a working advisory committee in order to increase ownership, co-governance and participation of stakeholders in the SIHI Uganda Hub activities.
 We are seeking and conducting potential collaboration meetings with policy makers, innovators, investors and actors from the business sector, foundations, embassies, academia, local and international organisations.

 Phyllis (MD,PhD) is a medical doctor and a public health specialist.
 She has over 10 years of experience conducting health systems and operational research.

 Her research has focused on: improving both the public and private health sector in low income settings; quality of care for children in rural communities; maternal and child health policy analysis; and social innovation in health care.
 Phyllis led an innovative introduction of the WHO/UNICEF supported integrated Community Case Management (iCCM) of malaria, pneumonia and diarrhoea strategy within drug shops in Uganda from 2010 – 2017, which earned her an award for professional performance in public health and sustainable development.

-Maxencia supports the advancement of social innovation in Uganda through communications and case study research.
-Maxencia holds a bachelor’s degree in environmental health sciences and is passionate about improving community health through research and innovative public health interventions.
+Maxencia holds a Bachelor’s Degree of Environmental Health Sciences from Makerere University School of Public Health.
+She joined SIHI Uganda Hub in 2017, and supports advancement of social innovation in health in Uganda through communications, case study research and partnership engagement.
+Maxencia is passionate about improving community health through research and innovative public health interventions.

 PROF SSENGOOBA FREDDIE